EnergyCitizen/ai_victron_dbus_api/README.md

 ## 🎯 Success Stories

-**Mauk (El Niño)**: "Built fleet monitoring agent in 2 hours using Tutorial 01 and detect-battery-degradation guide.
+**AI Developer**: "Built fleet monitoring agent in 2 hours using Tutorial 01 and detect-battery-degradation guide.
 Now monitoring 50+ sites with proactive alerts."

 **Installer**: "Diagnosed 'battery not charging' remotely in 10 minutes using AI agent.
 Issue was high temperature.
 No truck roll needed.
 Customer happy."